DoSomething/contentful-prototype/docs/development/features/sixpack/sixpack-code-tests.md

   );
 ```

 Each component passed as a test alternative needs to specify a `testName` property to help distinguish between the different alternatives; a short yet descriptive name is ideal.
-This `testName` property will be used by the `SixpackExperiment` component to generate the snake-cased name for the test in the Sixpack web administrative user interface.
+This `testName` property will be used by the `SixpackExperiment` component to generate the snake_cased name for the test in the Sixpack web administrative user interface.

 When using components for test alternatives that utilize a container, it is required that the container component code be updated so when mapping state to props, the properties can be overridden by properties specified when calling the component container in the `SixpackExperimentContaienr`.